Azure/slm-innovator-lab/0_lab_preparation/README.md

 - Ensure you have access to Azure OpenAI Service.
 - Set up your Azure ML workspace and get your <WORKSPACE_NAME>, <RESOURCE_GROUP> and <SUBSCRIPTION_ID>.
 - create a project in Azure AI Studio.
-- Use a low-end compute instance(Standard_DS11_v2) without GPU is recommended.
 - For LLM training, recommend a single NVIDIA A100 node (Standard_NC24ads_A100_v4)  or NVIDIA V100 GPU node(Standard_NC6s_v3).
 - Opt for Low-priority VMs if on a budget or without a dedicated quota.